Things I learned about JavaScript’s Date

 Use Intl.DateTimeFormat to format a date with a certain time-zone.

-Sometimes you may encounter invalid date-objects.
+Sometimes you may encounter invalid Date-objects.
 That may happen on purpose or by accident (e.g. an invalid user input).

-An invalid date-object is still an object of type Date but you may run into errors if you try to do something useful with it:
+An invalid Date-object is still an object of type Date but you may run into errors if you try to do something useful with it:

 new Date('13-13-13').toISOString();